-If the concern is raised via a third party, the headteacher will collect evidence where necessary by
+If the concern is raised via a third party, the headteacher will collect evidence where necessary by speaking: • Directly to the person who raised the concern, unless it has been raised anonymously • To the individual involved and any witnesses

 The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's code of conduct.
 The headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.